KarolDuracz/scratchpad/bootloader_x86/ASUS K73SV/README.md

 <h3>Placing this here is for educational purposes only.
+To have a rough idea of ​​what it looks like on real hardware.
 </h3>
 <hr>
 <h2>"backup" for review and learn sth about it - this is not original firmware from my laptop - only for tests and research</h2>